-For access to a railway yard with increased safety, an IDo6 authorisation card and training in emergency status plans, among other things, are required, see TDOK 2013:0657.
+For access to a railway yard with emergency status plan, an IDo6 authorisation card and training in emergency status plans, among other things, are required, see TDOK 2013:0657 Order- and protection regulations for railway yards.

 Personnel who do not perform duties of importance to traffic safety, but who must work line side, shall be trained in and follow the Swedish Transport Administration's rules for working environment and safety for railway undertakings when performing activities line side, in accordance with the General Terms and Conditions.